akeneo/pim-api-docs/content/apps/using-oauth2.md

 Now that you have received an authorization code, you can exchange this code against an access token.

-The PIM expect the following parameters in the request:
+The PIM expects the following parameters in the request:
 - `client_id` (required)
 - `code` (required)
 - `grant_type` (required, must always be "authorization_code")